stef4k/stef4k/README.md

 ### Other Achievements
 - Contributor to the [networkx/nx-guides](https://github.com/networkx/nx-guides) open-source project with an [exploratory network analysis](https://github.com/networkx/nx-guides/blob/main/content/exploratory_notebooks/facebook_notebook.md).
-- In the Master’s Course Big Data Management, earned a distinction with honors (Matrícula de Honor) with a grade 9.6/10
+- In the Master's Course Big Data Management, earned a distinction with honors (Matrícula de Honor) with a grade 9.6/10